markuskimius/getopt-sh/README.md

   few commands before and after that's not exactly intuitive to remember.

 This library is a wrapper around the `getopt` enhanced binary to simplify using long options in bash scripts.
+It falls back to using `getopts` should the enhanced `getopt` binary not available.

 ## How to use